Frequently Asked Questions

 How many students are in Kilachand Honors College?

-Anywhere from 130 to 150 students join our community each fall.
+We welcome approximately 130 to 150 students to our community each fall.

 How many people will be in my Kilachand classes?

-Kilachand’s courses range in format from small seminars and one-on-one workshops to cohort-based lectures and team breakout sessions.
+Kilachand courses range in format from small seminars and one-on-one workshops to cohort-based lectures and team breakout sessions.
+All Kilachand first-year seminars and Writing Studios enroll 15 or fewer students.

 Is Kilachand my major?

-Kilachand students enroll in a variety of major programs offered through Boston University’s many degree granting schools and colleges while simultaneously tackling challenging contemporary issues through Kilachand’s multidisciplinary curriculum.
+Kilachand is not a degree-granting college at Boston University and is not a major program.
+Kilachand students enroll in a variety of majors across Boston University’s many degree granting schools and colleges while simultaneously tackling challenging contemporary issues through Kilachand’s multidisciplinary curriculum.

 Can I use AP credit to fulfill Kilachand coursework?